 Japanese Corn Rice 3

-• Drain: When the water is almost clear, drain the rice very well.
+• Drain: When the water is almost clear, drain the rice thoroughly.
 Tip: Use a fine-mesh sieve to drain and shake off any excess water.

 Japanese Corn Rice 4

-• Put the well-drained rice in the inner pot of the rice cooker and add the measured water.
-If your rice cooker has a Sushi Rice mode, add water up to that line.
-If not, add water to just under the 3-rice-cooker-cup line for White Rice (for 2¼ US cups of uncooked rice).
-Tip: For sushi rice, the ratio of short-grain white rice to water is only 1 to 1 by volume—less liquid than for regular steamed rice—to account for the seasoned sushi vinegar that we add to the cooked rice.
+• Put the well-drained rice in the inner pot of a rice cooker and add the measured amount of water.
+If your rice cooker has a Sushi Rice mode, add water up to the line for how many rice cooker cups of rice you're cooking.
+If not, use the White Rice mode and add water to just under that line.
+Tip: Use 1 part rice to 1 part water for sushi rice—less liquid than for regular steamed rice—to account for absorbing the seasoned sushi vinegar later.

 How to Make Sushi Rice 2

-• Check the kombu to see if there are any dirt particles.
-If needed, gently wipe it off with a damp cloth (it‘s a traditional method but these days kombu is pretty clean).
-Do not wipe off the white powdery substance, which contributes to the umami flavor.
-NEVER wash the kombu!
-Now, place the kombu on top of the rice in the rice cooker bowl.
+• Check the piece of kombu for dirt particles.
+If you see any, use a damp cloth to gently wipe them off (this is the traditional method, but kombu is fairly clean these days).
+Do not wipe off the white powdery substance that contributes to the umami flavor, and NEVER wash kombu!
+Now, place the kombu on top of the rice in the pot.

 How to Make Sushi Rice 3

-• Soak and Cook: Let the rice soak in the water for 20–30 minutes.
-Then, start cooking.
-If you don‘t have a rice cooker, cook the rice in a pot over the stoveInstant Pot, or donabe with the amount of water I specified in this recipe.
+• Let the rice soak in the water for 20–30 minutes, then start cooking.
+If you don‘t have a rice cooker, cook the rice in a pot over the stoveInstant Pot, or donabe with the same amount of water I specified in this recipe.

 How to Make Sushi Rice 4